-Potential conflicts that may arise in the Depositary's use of sub-custodians include four broad categories:
+Potential conflicts that may arise in the Depositary's use of sub-custodians include the following broad categories:

-- (i) conflicts from the sub-custodian selection and asset allocation among multiple sub-custodians influenced by: - (a) cost factors, including lowest fees charged, fee rebates or similar incentives; - (b) broad two-way commercial relationships in which the Depositary may act based on the economic value of the broader relationship, in addition to objective evaluation criteria; - (ii) sub-custodians, both affiliated and non-affiliated, act for other clients and in their own proprietary interest, which might conflict with clients' interests; - (iii) sub-custodians, both affiliated and non-affiliated, have only indirect relationships with clients and look to the Depositary as its counterparty, which might create incentive for the Depositary to act in its self-interest, or other clients' interests to the detriment of clients; and - (iv) sub-custodians may have market-based creditors' rights against client assets that they have an interest in enforcing if not paid for securities transactions.
+- (1) our global custodian and sub-custodians seek to make a profit as part of or in addition to their custody services.
+Examples include profit through the fees and other charges for the services, profit from deposit taking activities, revenue from sweeps and repo arrangements, foreign exchange transactions, contractual settlement, error correction (where consistent with applicable law) and commissions for sale of fractional shares - (2) the Depositary will typically only provide depositary services where global custody is delegated to an affiliate of the Depositary.
+Our global custodian in turn appoints a network of affiliated and non-affiliated sub-custodians.
+Multiple factors influence the determination of our global custodian to engage a particular sub-custodian or allocate assets to them, including their expertise and capabilities, financial condition, service platforms and commitment to the custody business as well as the negotiated fee structure (which may include terms that result in fee reductions or rebates to the global custodian), significant business relationships and competitive considerations; - (3) sub-custodians, both affiliated and non-affiliated, act for other clients and in their own proprietary interest, which might conflict with clients' interests and the fee arrangements they have in place will vary; - (4) sub-custodians, both affiliated and non-affiliated, have only indirect relationships with clients and look to the Depositary as its counterparty, which might create incentive for the Depositary to act in its self-interest, or other clients' interests to the detriment of clients; and - (5) sub-custodians may have creditors' rights against client assets and other rights that they have an interest in enforcing.